segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 4. Go to the Facebook Business [Event Manager Pixel Settings](https://business.facebook.com/events_manager/pixel/settings), find and copy the "Pixel ID".
 5. Enter the "Pixel ID" in the "Facebook Conversions API" destination settings in Segment.

+> info ""
-!
-See the Use Cases section below for additional implementation steps
+> See the Use Cases section below for additional implementation steps

 ## Use Cases